Lifestyle cataract surgery suitability criteria

 - Driving is not permitted for 24 hours following surgery, due to the sedation used

-- It is also quite normal to be sensitive to bright lights after surgery.
-You will be given a pair of dark glasses to aid with this if necessary.
-It is important after cataract surgery to not rub the eye.
-For two weeks following surgery, it is also advised to avoid:
+- Light sensitivity: It is also quite normal to be sensitive to light after surgery.
+You will be given a pair of dark glasses after your procedure

-- Engaging in strenuous activity/exercise, gardening or heavy lifting (greater than 10kg)
+- Engaging in strenuous activity/exercise, gardening, or heavy lifting (greater than 10kg) for two weeks

 Cataract surgery risks